 The Associated Press

-Benchmark U.S crude for March delivery was down 43 cents at $97.80 a barrel in electronic trading on the New York Mercantile Exchange.
-The contract gained 87 cents on Thursday.
+In energy trading, the price of U.S. benchmark crude for August delivery fell 41 cents to $106.42 per barrel in electronic trading on the New York Mercantile Exchange.
+The contract rose 78 cents on Friday.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.